Residue field domination in henselian valued fields of equicharacteristic zero: Introduction

 \section{Introduction}

 The model theory of henselian valued fields has been a major topic of study during the last century.
 It was initiated by Robinson's model completeness results of algebraically closed valued fields in \cite{robinson}.
 Remarkable work has been achieved by Haskell, Hrushovski and Macpherson to understand the model theory of algebraically closed valued fields.
-In a sequence of papers \cite{HHM2} and \cite{HHM} they developed the notion of stable domination, that rather than being a new form of stability should be understood as a way to apply techniques of stability in the setting of valued fields. \\
+In a sequence of papers \cite{HHM} and \cite{HHM2}, they developed the notion of stable domination, that essentially established how an algebraically closed valued field is governed by its stable part. \\